Laverne Smith: Professional career

-Smith was selected by the Pittsburgh Steelers with the 99th pick in the 1977 NFL Draft.
+Smith was selected in the fourth round by the Pittsburgh Steelers with the 99th pick in the 1977 NFL Draft.
 He played in seven games for the team, and later suffered a broken leg, during the 1977 season.
-He spent a few more years on the Steelers roster.
+He tied Jim Smith for the team-lead with 16 kick returns.
+Laverne spent a few more years on the Steelers roster.

 Personal life

 Smith later worked at Boeing Wichita.